MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_BulkUpload.md

 > [!IMPORTANT]
 > Not everyone has this feature.
 See [this article](hlp_BA_CONC_AboutBulk.md) for more information.

 If you manage multiple Microsoft Advertising accounts, you can make changes to your bids, keywords, ads, ad groups, and campaigns offline using [bulk upload](hlp_BA_CONC_AboutBulk.md).
 Just download the information you want to change into a spreadsheet, make the changes in the downloaded spreadsheet, and then upload the edited spreadsheet.
-Here’s how it works:
+Hereâ€™s how it works:

 ## Download what you want to change

 Download the information you want to see and change.
 See [this article](hlp_BA_CONC_BulkDownload.md) for more information on downloading spreadsheets.

 > [!NOTE]
-> - It’s a good idea to save a copy of the original spreadsheet before you make changes.
+> - Itâ€™s a good idea to save a copy of the original spreadsheet before you make changes.
 A copy of the original spreadsheet allows you to review your previous settings and revert changes if necessary.
 > - If you want to create your own spreadsheet to upload, do a download first to see all the columns to include.

 ## Make changes in the spreadsheet